backstage/backstage/plugins/azure-devops/README.md

 ## Permission Framework

-Azure DevOps plugin is now supporting the permission framework for PRs, GitTags, Pipelines & ReadMe.
+Azure DevOps plugin supports the permission framework for PRs, GitTags, Pipelines and Readme features.

+New Backend you can skip the below and proceed with [permission configuration](#configure-permission)

-To enable the permission on the legacy backend system add the below config in `packages/backend/src/plugins/azure-devops.ts`.
+To enable permissions for the legacy backend system in `packages/backend/src/plugins/azure-devops.ts` add the following.

 ```diff
 export default async function createPlugin(